Creative Legacies: Collaborative Practices for Digital Cultural Heritage

 A selection of papers from DRHA Malta 2018 will be developed into a special edition of the International Journal of Performance Arts and Digital Media guest edited by Toni Sant, following the conference.

-Proposals must be submitted by filling in this form drha2018.org/proposal-details until the 31st January 2018.
+Deadline Extended: Proposals must be submitted by filling in this form drha2018.org/proposal-details by the new deadline of Monday 19th February 2018.

 Fondazzjoni Kreattività is a public cultural organisation established in 2000 to run the millennium project that established Malta’s national centre for creativity at St James Cavalier in Valletta, now known as Spazju Kreattiv.